Literals

 Q:

 1. Using the decimal system to represent integer values we tend to ignore other important numbering systems.
-Write an application which prints the decimal value of 1110100100 2 by writing the former as a binary int literal.
-Verify the printed value by an independent calculation.
+Code an application which prints the decimal value of 1110100100 2 by writing the former as a binary int literal.
+Verify the printed value by an independent manual calculation.

 2. Construct a second binary literal representing a negative value of your choice.